grantmcdermott/etwfe/cran-comments.md

 ## Overview

-`etwfe` 0.3.3 is a patch release that addresses test failures due to upstream changes in `marginaleffects`.
+`etwfe` 0.3.4 is a patch release that preemptively addresses test failures due to upstream changes in `marginaleffects`.

 ## Test environments